OWASP/CheatSheetSeries/cheatsheets/Password_Storage_Cheat_Sheet.md

 - N=2^14 (16 MiB), r=8 (1024 bytes), p=4
 - N=2^13 (8 MiB), r=8 (1024 bytes), p=8
 - N=2^12 (4 MiB), r=8 (1024 bytes), p=15

+These configuration settings are equivalent in the defense they provide.
+The only difference is a trade off between CPU and RAM usage.

 ### bcrypt